calcpsu/tikeyboard/README.md

 ## How to: ##

+Before committing to replacing your keyboard, please consider the risks involved in working on ancient electronics.
+Components are sensitive to ESD, plastics and PCBs are old and susceptible to mechanical damage (hairline cracking you may not even see!).
+If damaged, replacement parts are typically not available at all, so damage can be irrepairable.
+While I have successfully replaced the keyboards on a number of my calculators, I've lost at least one calculator to ESD death during a (not keyboard related) repair attempt.
+As such, I cannot provide any guarantees of success but I do wish you the best of luck if you do choose to proceed.
+The below instructions are provided for you to undertake at your own risk.

 ### Building the keyboard: ###
 1. Solder the tact switches to the PCB.
 Ensure they are accurately located (use the silkscreen layout), and flat on the PCB.
    - The switches are small and are easy to overheat when soldering - which can damage and change the feel.
 Use a temperature controlled iron and try to limit the heat you apply!